I've confessed before to having a

 I called Apple's tech support.
 The guy was nice and knowledgeable.
 Told me I had formatted the disk incorrectly, that instead of "Apple Partition Map" I should have used "GUID Partition Table" (because I have a MacBook with Intel processor).
 The only solution was reformatting the drive (using Disk Utility, selecting the drive, clicking the Partition tab, then clicking Options and choosing GUID).

-"Why," I asked, "has it worked just fine for the last six months and today it decides it doesn't like that partition system?"
+"Why," I asked, "has it worked just fine for the last six months and

 He said it was pretty random.
 OK, whatever.
 I reformat the drive.